youyifong/tsp/README.md

 - _mask_text.png (with -s): an image file containing the identified numbers of the predicted cell masks

 - _seg.npy (with -r): cellpose output file containing overall info about predicted masks and parameters used in prediction.
 This file can be huge.

-- _masks.csv (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask

 - _cp_outlines.txt (with -r): a text file that can be converted to roi by ImageJ if imagej_roi_converter.py from Cellpose is run as a macro after opening image file